 People with ADHD aren't lazy.

-It may seem to you that your co-worker who claims he has ADHD just wants an excuse to slack off.
-It looks like he's unmotivated and unwilling to work, but it's really that he has trouble staying focused enough to get his work done.
+It may seem to you that your co-worker who claims they have ADHD just wants an excuse to slack off.
+It looks like they are unmotivated and unwilling to work, but it's really that they have trouble staying focused enough to get their work done.

-He can be easily distracted by sights or sounds.
-So when you're talking with another office mate nearby, it may be very hard for him to do to the task at hand.
+They can be easily distracted by sights or sounds.
+So when you're talking with another office mate nearby, it may be very hard for them to do the task at hand.

 Adults with ADHD often crave a lot of stimulation and excitement, so they can't stand doing ho-hum, routine tasks like filling out paperwork.
 They can take longer to do these kinds of projects or often avoid doing them entirely.